What is a Behaviourally Anchored Rating Scale?

 3. It is based on human behaviour:

-BARS is solely concerned with employee behaviour, and it helps both employers and employees understand what the job entails, what must be done, and how it must be done.
-BARS establishes clear performance expectations, which motivates employees to strive for excellence and improve their performance.
+Behaviourally Anchored Rating Scale is solely concerned with employee behaviour, and it helps both employers and employees understand what the job entails, what must be done, and how it must be done.
+BARS establishes clear performance expectations and BARS method of performance appraisal which motivates employees to strive for excellence and improve their performance.

 4. It is personalised:

-Consider whether HR and management have the time to support the plan before implementing a BARS system.
+Consider whether HR and management have the time to support the plan before implementing a Behaviourally Anchored Rating Scale system.
 Consider whether your company has the necessary skills to define critical responsibilities, performance dimensions, and rating scales correctly.

 1. It is expensive and time-consuming: